abh250/Health_Insurance_Fraud/README.md

 b) Intermediary Fraud - Fraud perpetuated by an insurance agent/Corporate Agent/intermediary/Third Party Administrators (TPAs) against the insurer and/or policyholders.

-c)   Internal Fraud – Fraud/ mis-appropriation against the insurer by its Director, Manager and/or any other officer or staff member (by whatever name called).
+c)   Internal Fraud – Fraud/ mis-appropriation against the insurer by its Director, Manager and/or any other officer or staff member.

 And there are several possible ways to detect the frauds to save the firm from losses and that would be the scope of the project to detect the Frauds in a Health Insurance Firm on these three measures and also optimise the process of Health Insurance Fraud Detection by eliminating loopholes in the process.